carpentries-incubator/proteomics-novice-qfeatures/index.md

 > ## Prerequisites
 >
 > This lesson assumes a working understanding of R.
+>
 > This lesson assumes familiarity with proteomics data analysis.
+>
-> The course is targeted to either proteomics practitioners that would like to learn how to use R to analyse proteomics data.
+> The course is targeted to proteomics practitioners that would like to learn how to use R to analyse proteomics data.
 {: .prereq}

 > ## Things You Need To Know